-From the same distillery, you will find that Tequila Tezon is one of the best tequilas you will ever taste.
+From the same distillery, Tequila Tezon is one of the best tequilas you will ever taste.
 The reposado is the most impressive and makes a fantastic tamarind and tequila.
 In keeping with today's tequila market, the brand also offers blanco and añejo bottlings.

 For these, you will be paying about $30 for the blanco with a $10 increase at each of the next two levels.
 It is, possibly, the best value available for premium tequila.

 Tequila Corazón is a great tequila for the money.
 Look for these stout bottles because they hold some of the smoothest, richest tequilas on the market.

 This is another tequila from Los Altos, home to the red clay soil that is distinct in the agave plants it produces.
 The blanco is crisp, clean, and full of that distinct agave flavor.
 It is everything you would hope to find in a true tequila.

 Corazón is truly affordable.
 The blanco can be found for less than $30 and it is one of the best options available at that price.
 You definitely won't mind shooting or mixing this one!
 It's great in every style of drink, from the elegant blue envy cocktail to the traditional sangrita shooter.

 The tequileros at Corazón are always exploring their craft and it's definitely a brand to keep an eye on.
 Keep an eye out for any specialty bottling they put on the market, including the small batch Expresiones.
 They're a little pricier but you're sure to enjoy every sip.